Skip to main content

 Often, the default in a project is for one member to work independently while other members are dependent on the single member, merely filling in the gaps when asked to help.
 The solution is to have students work interdependently.
 If independent learning is fully autonomous and dependent learning involves students simply depending on another person, interdependence is the overlap, where students have autonomy but they must have mutual dependence on one another.

-In some cases, you might assign roles that correspond to skill levels.
+In some cases, you might assign roles that correspond to skill levels within a specific group.
 When students move from inquiry to research, they often need to narrow down their questions to determine which ones will actually guide the research process.
 Here’s what the process looks like.
-See if you can spot the interdependency and differentiation.
+See if you can spot the interdependence and differentiation.

 • Students generate questions independently.
 They might need sample questions or sentence stems, but they can all create questions.